hashgraph/hedera-custodians-library/README.md

 The configuration for the tests is defined in the `jest.config.js` file located in the root directory of the library.

-The `config.ts` file is responsible for setting up the configurations for the `FireblocksConfig` and `DFNSStrategy` classes, which are used to manage the interactions with the Fireblocks and DFNS APIs, respectively.
+The `config.ts` file is responsible for setting up the configurations for the `FireblocksConfig` and `DFNSStrategy` classes, which are used to manage the interactions with the Fireblocks and Dfns APIs, respectively.

 To run the tests, you need to provide the following environment variables in a `.env` file:

-For Fireblocks:
+#### Fireblocks

 - `FIREBLOCKS_API_SECRET_KEY`: Path to Fireblocks API secret key file or secret key value **encoded in Base64**
 - `FIREBLOCKS_API_KEY`: Your Fireblocks API key